-Katie says that she doesn’t ever recall a time where she chose her career as a Veterinary Nurse, but is sometimes reminded by her parents of when they first realised she was to one day work with animals.
+Katie says that she doesn’t recall a time where she chose her career as a veterinary nurse.
+But is often reminded by her parents of when they first realised she was to one day work with animals.

 “I was about two years old when we started planting trees at the farm.
-A little grommet covered in dirt that thought life couldn’t get any better, until her Dad uncovered girls best friend.
+A little grommet covered in dirt that thought life couldn’t get any better until her Dad uncovered a girl’s best friend.
 It wasn’t a diamond though, it was a worm.
 A giant monster worm that witnesses recall being approximately 30 centimeters long.
 It was a good long hour of friendship that followed before tragedy struck – carrying around Mr. Worm caused elongated abdominal distension (not an actual scientific term) and there were now two of him.
 It was hours before I stopped crying.
-My parents thoughts were confirmed about a year later when I disappeared from my aunt’s house with a frog I found in her birdbath.
+My parents’ thoughts were confirmed about a year later when I disappeared from my aunt’s house with a frog I found in her birdbath.
 I had walked home with my new friend and was in the process of brushing its teeth (with MY toothbrush!) when my parents walked in on me.
 That was the day I found out frogs don’t actually have teeth.”

-“Everything about being an Emergency and Critical Care Nurse reminds me that I am exactly where I am meant to be.
+“Everything about being an Emergency and Critical Care Nurse reminds me I am exactly where I am meant to be.
 Supporting animals and their humans when they need someone the most and being a part of nursing critical care patients.
 Those are the ones that, when they are finally well enough to go home, make you so proud of what you do.”

-Katie loves working at Perth Vet Emergency because of her incredibly passionate colleagues.
+Katie Speer loves working at Perth Vet Emergency because of her incredibly passionate colleagues.
 “Never have I seen a better quality of medicine and care anywhere.
 I thank my lucky stars that I am able to work in a place where I get along so well with everyone, where I learn something new every day and above all, I am in a place where I know I’m making a real difference.”

-She also volunteers to care for wildlife and works closely alongside the Northern Valleys Wildlife Support team to give those animals without humans, care.
+She also volunteers to care for wildlife and works closely alongside the Northern Valleys Wildlife Support team to give those animals without humans care.

-In her spare time, Katie enjoys motorbike riding, four-wheel driving and camping.
-She’s up for anything adrenaline fuelled or fast.
+In her spare time, Katie enjoys motorbike riding, four-wheel driving, and camping.
+She’s up for anything adrenaline-fuelled or fast.